 Unlike a traditional taxi, all Welcome Pickups are a flat fee, meaning no hidden charges like tolls or parking.
 Every driver speaks English, and there’s 24/7 support and free cancellation.
-They’ll even monitor your flight for any delays, and adjust pickup accordingly.
+They’ll even monitor your flight for any delays and adjust pickup accordingly.

 4 Days in Lisbon: Day One – An Introduction to Lisbon

-Lisbon’s Baixa District is the heart of the city, designed and built following the devastating 1755 earthquake.
+Lisbon’s Baixa district is the heart of the city, designed and built following the devastating 1755 earthquake.
 Officially known as Baixa Pombaline, and named for its benefactor, the Baixa district is also earthquake resistant, with a number of preventative measures like high inter-terrace walls to inhibit the spread of fires and wood latticework “cages” meant to distribute earthquake forces.
-On your first of 4 days in Lisbon, spend time exploring this grid-like, elegant neighbourhood.
+On your first of 4 days in Lisbon, spend time exploring this grid-like, elegant neighborhood.

 Praça do Comércio

 The Praça do Comércio is a large square situated on the banks of the Tagus River, in the heart of Baixa.
-It is still commonly known as the Terreiro do Paço, or Palace Yard, because it was the site of the Royal Palace until the 1755 earthquake.
+It is still commonly known as the Terreiro do Paço, or Palace Yard because it was the site of the Royal Palace until the 1755 earthquake.

-During the reconstruction, the plan called for a large square surrounded by symmetrical buildings housing governmental agencies and customs office, all of which highlighted the economy of Lisbon – hence the new name, the Square of Commerce.
+During the reconstruction, the plan called for a large square surrounded by symmetrical buildings housing governmental agencies and customs offices, all of which highlighted the economy of Lisbon – hence the new name, the Square of Commerce.